CyberMiles/blog/content/post/20210708-CyberMiles-News3-EN.md

 categories: ["en"]
 ---

-# CyberMilesNFT Newsletter - Instagram and Twitter Dab Hand with NFT

 Compared to $13.7 million in the first half of 2020, the NFT market surges to $2.5 billion by now this year.
 Several days before, Tim Berners-Lee, "Father of the World Wide Web", sold the original web source code as an NFT for $5.4 million.
 The popularity of NFT as a medium for selling digital collectibles has been growing.
 The boom in the NFT market attracted a wave of social media platforms to jump on the bandwagon.